-Attacks on government are abstract, but the consequences of [starving it] are real: less accountability for cheaters and rule-breakers, less opportunity for our children, cracks in the foundations that businesses need to succeed, and a tilted playing field that limits opportunities for all of our people.
+- Attacks on government are abstract, but the consequences of [starving it] are real: less accountability for rule-breakers, less opportunity for our children, cracks in the foundations that businesses need to succeed, and a tilted playing field that limits opportunities for all of our people.

-The system is rigged for powerful interests and against working families.
+- The system is rigged for powerful corporations and against working families.
 When we fight for fairness, we get safer and we get stronger.
-We all know we are stronger when we come together.

 Elizabeth Warren doesn’t stop there.
 Here are some more quotes from her recent statements, interviews, and speeches: